david-c-smith/stock-comparison-tool/README.md

 # stock-comparison-tool
+Why use such well established stock analysis tools such as TD Ameritrade, Robinhood, or Morningstar when you could use a _sleek, minimalistic_ stock tool like **stock-comparison-tool**?
 Stock-comparison-tool is a React application, which leverages the [AlphaVantage](https://alphavantage.co/) API in order to visualize and compare stock data.

 <img width="1512" alt="image" src="https://user-images.githubusercontent.com/17208971/158216926-6137c201-ecb9-419f-af95-bcaa521fbf35.png">

-A deployed version of the application can be found [here](https://david-c-smith.github.io/stock-comparison-tool/)
+A deployed version of the application can be found [here](https://stock-comparison-tool.herokuapp.com/)

 Some notable technologies used in this project are: